Milwaukee Road: Pacific Extension

 Operating conditions in the mountain regions of the Pacific Extension proved difficult.
 Winter temperatures of -40 F in Montana made it challenging for steam locomotives to generate sufficient steam.
 The line snaked through mountainous areas, resulting in "long steep grades and sharp curves".
 Electrification provided an answer, especially with abundant hydroelectric power in the mountains, and a ready source of copper in Anaconda, Montana.
 Between 1914 and 1916, the Milwaukee Road implemented a 3,000 volt direct current (DC) overhead system between Harlowton, Montana, and Avery, Idaho, a distance of 438 mi.
 Pleased with the result, the Milwaukee electrified its route in Washington between Othello and Tacoma, a further 207 mi, between 1917 and 1920.
 This section traversed the Cascades through the 2+1/4 mi Snoqualmie Tunnel, just south of Snoqualmie Pass and over 400 ft lower in elevation.
 The single-track tunnel's east portal at Hyak included an adjacent company-owned ski area (1937−1950).

-Following the 1984 abandonment of the Pacific Extension, Tacoma Rail purchased all of Milwaukee's lines south of Tacoma.
-Starting in 1990, the Chehalis–Centralia Railroad began operating over the section from Centralia to Curtis.
-In 2010 the line was sold to the Port of Chehalis and in 2019, The railroad purchased the line from Chehalis to Ruth.
-In 2021 the section from Highway 6 West to Curtis was leased.

-Together, the 645 mi of main-line electrification represented the largest such project in the world up to that time, and would not be exceeded in the US until the Pennsylvania Railroad's efforts in the 1930s.
+Together, the 645 mi of main-line electrification represented the largest such project in the world up to that time and would not be exceeded in the US until the Pennsylvania Railroad's efforts in the 1930s.
 The two separate electrified districts were never unified, as the 216 mi Idaho Division (Avery to Othello) was comparatively flat down the St. Joe River to St. Maries and through eastern Washington, and posed few challenges for steam operation.
 Electrification cost $27 million, but resulted in savings of over $1 million per year from improved operational efficiency.